CyberFlameGO/svnpython/Doc/library/weakref.rst

 than needed.

-.. method:: WeakKeyDictionary.iterkeyrefs()

-   Return an :term:`iterator` that yields the weak references to the keys.

-   .. versionadded:: 2.5

 .. method:: WeakKeyDictionary.keyrefs()

-   Return a list of weak references to the keys.
+   Return an iterable of the weak references to the keys.

-   .. versionadded:: 2.5

 .. class:: WeakValueDictionary([dict])